zibulux/zibulux.github.io/_posts/2025-11-23-Cloudflare-Tunnels-Basics.md

 touch docker-compose.yml
 ```

-Here is a minimal docker compose file to get you started, paste this into your docker-compose.yml file:
+Here is a minimal docker compose file to get you started, paste this into your docker-compose.yml file.
+Make sure to paste the Cloudflare token you copied earlier into the command statement:

 ```yml